 The High Peaks Trail Association will lead one of its most challenging – and rewarding – hikes of the year when the club takes on the Black Mountain Crest Trail on Oct.
 18. The outing will be followed by a pot luck supper and party in the Cattail Community.

 The 8-mile jaunt will begin at Mt.
 Mitchell, proceed down to Deep Gap and then descend steeply to the Cattail Community.
 Only seasoned hikers should consider joining because the 3,000-foot descent will be tough on the knees.

-Please join us at 9 AM on Thursday, June 12 for our regular Board Meeting All members and visitors are welcome.
+Please join us at 9 AM on Friday, October 10 for our regular Board Meeting All members and visitors are welcome.
 Location: Appalachian Java on West Main St. in Burnsville.
 Come share a cup of coffee and see what we're up to!
 We always welcome input on our hiking and trail maintenance activities.
 This month we will begin planning our hike schedule for 2015.
 If you can't make the meeting send an e-mail to email@example.com with hikes you'd like the club to do.

-Join the High Peaks Trail Association for a birding stroll at Cane River Park on May 25.
-This park offers the opportunity to see a wide variety of species, including mammals, so bring binoculars if you have them and even an extra pair to share.
+Join the High Peaks Trail Association for a birding stroll at Cane River Park on Sunday, Sept.
+28. This park offers the opportunity to see a wide variety of species, including mammals, so bring binoculars if you have them and even an extra pair to share.
 Please dress for the weather – we’ll be going rain or shine.

-Meet at the park near the kiosk in the main parking lot for the stroll, which begins at 6 p.m.
+Meet at the park near the kiosk in the main parking lot for the stroll, which begins at 5 p.m.
 We will explore four different habitats in off-the-beaten-path parts of the park, walking about one mile over the course of about 90 minutes to two hours.